 HDR — High Dynamic Range

-This refers to a TV's ability to have a wider range of contrast between the darkest and brightest parts of a picture.
-Having more range can bring out details that would otherwise be missing on a standard dynamic range (SDR) TV, in both the very dark and very bright areas of an image.
+HDR refers to a TV's ability to display a wider range between the darkest and brightest parts of a picture.
+This broader range can bring out details that would otherwise be missing on a standard dynamic range (SDR) TV, in both the very dark and, especially, the very bright areas of an image.
 HDR typically comes with an improvement to color reproduction as well, displaying a larger palette of more vibrant colors that brings content closer to its creator’s original vision.

 HGiG — HDR Gaming Interest Group

 HGiG stands for the HDR Gaming Interest Group.
-Sony and Microsoft are both members, as well as many TV makers and game developers.
-What this means for you is that, ideally, all the groups communicate information so that you can start up a new game on a console or PC and have it automatically recognize your display.
-Once that happens, it can adjust the internal settings to adjust for the display's capabilities and give you the best picture quality possible, without losing details in extremely bright or extremely dark areas of the screen.
+Sony and Microsoft are both members, as are many TV makers and game developers.
+What this means is that, ideally, all the groups communicate information so that you can start up a new game on a console or PC and have it automatically recognize your display.
+Once that happens, the game can adjust the internal settings to adjust for that display's capabilities and give you the best picture quality possible, without losing details in the brightest or darkest areas of the screen.
 For example, daylight at the end of a dark tunnel may portray a brightly lit environment instead of looking like an overexposed white blob.

-The reality, so far, is a bit more complicated.
-Only some TVs highlight HGiG compatibility in their settings (LG and Samsung do, for instance), and while both PlayStation and Xbox consoles are ready for it, only certain games follow the guidelines and recognize the settings.
-If it's listed in your TV's tone mapping settings, you should turn it on prior to running the console's settings.
-Then if you're playing a game that supports HDR if it supports HGiG you should be in good shape without having to adjust the various luminance levels again.
+This is a good thing, but the reality is a bit more complicated.
+Not all TVs highlight HGiG compatibility in their settings menu, while only some PlayStation and Xbox games recognize and follow the guidelines.
+If an HGiG option is listed in your TV's tone mapping settings, you should turn it on prior to running the console's HDR settings.
+Then, if you're playing a game that supports HDR and HGiG, you should be in good shape without having to adjust the various luminance levels again.
 Still, how all of this looks to you might differ depending on your TV and the game you’re playing.
 Owners of certain LG OLED TVs, for instance, may prefer their TV’s Dynamic Tone Mapping setting.
 Use whatever settings you think look best.

 ALLM — Auto Low Latency Mode

-This is a simple one.
-It allows a source (like your PS5 or Xbox) to tell the display to switch into a mode that reduces lag between receiving each frame of an image and displaying it on the TV, cutting out additional processing that could be the milliseconds of difference that keeps you from landing a shot or precise jump.
-All of the TVs we tested could automatically switch to game mode, and then back out of it when you'd rather watch a movie.
+ALLM allows a source (like your PS5 or Xbox) to tell the display to switch into a picture mode that reduces lag between receiving each frame of an image and displaying it on the TV.
+This cuts out additional processing that could be the milliseconds of difference between landing a precise input or not.
+A good modern TV can automatically switch to game mode, then back out when you'd rather watch a movie or TV show.

 VRR — Variable Refresh Rate

 VRR will sound familiar if you're a PC gamer.
 Most players have experienced slowdown, screen tearing or stuttering as a system struggles to render each frame at the target speed, which is most commonly 30 or 60 fps on a TV.
-With VRR, everything stays in sync — your display won't show the next frame until it's ready, which can make things feel smoother and more responsive, even if the system fails to deliver on its target of 30, 60 or even 120 fps.
+With VRR, everything stays in sync: Your display won't show the next frame until it's ready, which can make things feel smoother and more responsive, even if the system fails to deliver on its target frame rate.